Effective date: December 19, 2022

 Do Not Track

 A number of industry groups are attempting to develop a Do Not Track (DNT) standard.
 Currently, the standards regarding the DNT signals and appropriate responses are not consistently defined.
-Where we can ascertain that a browser being used by a California data subject has enacted DNT, we treat that user as having opted out from AcuityAds’ sale of their personal information.
+Where we can ascertain that a browser being used by data subject has enacted DNT, and that data subject is located in a place where adherence to DNT or similar signals is required, we treat that data subject’s browser or device as having opted out from AcuityAds’ sale of their personal information.

 Accessing, changing, removing information

-If you’re located in the EU or California, scroll down to see any the data subject access rights which are available to you with respect to the Acuity Platform.
+We adhere to applicable laws when it comes to honoring data subject rights such as access, deletion and correction with respect to the Platform.
+If you’re located in the EU, UK, Switzerland or certain U.S. States, scroll down to see any the data subject access rights which are available to you with respect to the Acuity Platform.

-The CCPA defines personal information broadly and as such, it includes pseudonymous identifiers such as cookie IDs and mobile advertising IDs.
 You may access those rights with respect to AcuityAds by sending us an email to firstname.lastname@example.org, by calling our California privacy help line at 1-866-6Acuity, or by visiting our data subject access page here.
-As a California data subject, if you make a subject access request as set out in this policy, you are entitled to see and delete the personal information that we have about you.
-We will confirm your request within 10 days and make a good faith attempt to fulfill your request within 45 days.
+If you make a subject access request as set out in this policy, you are entitled to see and delete the personal information that we have about you.
+We will confirm your request within 10 days and make a good faith attempt to fulfill your request within 45 days unless applicable law provides that we do so more quickly.

 The General Data Privacy Regulation (“GDPR”) affords additional rights to EU data subjects.
-Those rights include the right to complain to EU Supervisory Authorities and the right to access, correct and delete certain personal data processed by AcuityAds.
+Switzerland and the United Kingdom have similar data protection laws in place which grant similar rights.
+When this policy references EU data subjects, we also mean to include data subjects located in all of the EEA as well as Switzerland and the UK.
+Those rights include the right to complain to Supervisory Authorities and the right to access, correct, opt-out, and delete certain personal data processed by AcuityAds.
+In certain circumstances, a consent is required (e.g., prior to the placement of a cookie by our Platform).

 Where AcuityAds receives from an EU data subject a request to cease processing of data via one of the choice mechanisms listed above, AcuityAds will stop all data processing with respect to the opted out browser or device unless such processing is required by law.